Investigating and Modeling the Dynamics of Long Ties: Results

 The dynamics of the persistence probability and interaction increments are presented in Fig.~\ref{fig:persistence_increments}.
-As illustrated in the left panel of this figure, we find that social ties with a tie range $\geq 6$ have the largest persistence probability in all subsequent phases, followed by closely embedded ties with a tie range of 2.
-Meanwhile, we find that social ties with a mid-sized tie range (i.e., 3 or 4) dissolve the fastest.
+As illustrated in the left panel of this figure, we find that social ties with a tie range $\geq 6$ have the largest persistence probability in all subsequent phases, followed by closely embedded ties with a tie range of $2$.
+Meanwhile, we find that social ties with a mid-sized tie range (i.e., $3$ or $4$) dissolve the fastest.
 This pattern is consistent with the overall effect presented in Fig.~\ref{fig:Fig.2}.
-In \textit{SI}, our additional analysis show that in general, long ties have longer lifespans.
-These results also show that long ties tend to persistent longer overtime.
+In Supplementary Note 5, our additional analysis show that in general, long ties have longer lifespans.
+Note that when defining the lifespan, we explore two choices: (1) the social tie has to have interactions for every phase within the lifespan; and (2) a social tie has interactions in the first and the last phases no matter whether they have interactions in the phases in between.
+The latter considers the ties being re-established after termination.
+The conclusion does not change with the choice of the definition of lifespan (see Supplementary Note 5).
+These results also show that long ties tend to be persistent longer overtime.

 Regarding the interaction increments, we find that they generally increase with tie range.
 This indicates that conditional on a persistent social tie, the interaction frequency and duration appear to be larger when there is a long tie.
-By contrast, social ties with a tie range of 2 have the smallest interaction increments.
+By contrast, social ties with a tie range of $2$ have the smallest interaction increments.
 From this, we conjecture that persistent short ties typically require less effort to maintain, as they can be indirectly maintained through their common friends; by contrast, we speculate that long ties require a lot of time investment in order to be maintained.